Subhash-medipalli/Subhash-medipalli/README.md

 ### 🧑‍💻 About Me

-- 💼 Senior **Data Engineer** with 6+ years of experience in finance and healthcare analytics
+- 💼 Senior **AI Data Engineer** with 6+ years of experience in finance and healthcare analytics
 - ☁️ Built enterprise-scale **cloud-native data platforms** on **Azure**, **AWS**, and **GCP**
 - 🏗️ Designed scalable **ETL/ELT pipelines**, **real-time streaming** systems, and **ML features** using PySpark and SQL
 - 🔁 Migrated legacy workloads to **Azure Data Lake**, **AWS S3 + Glue**, and **GCP BigQuery**